piranha/gostatic/README.md

 date: 2013-01-05
 ```

-Predefined properties:
+Available properties:

 - `title` - page title.
 - `tags` - list of tags, separated by `,`.
 - `date` - page date, could be used for blog.
 Accepts formats from bigger to
   smaller (from `"2006-01-02 15:04:05 -07"` to `"2006-01-02"`)

+You can also define arbitrary properties to access later from template, they
-Any other properties can be assigned too, but will be treated as a string.
+will be treated as a string.

 ## Processors